WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-17-cross-site-scripting-in-asp-net-core.md

   </p>
 </div>

-In reality, an attacker wouldn&#8217;t display an alert box but try to access your cookies or redirect you to a malicious website.
+In reality, an attacker wouldn't display an alert box but try to access your cookies or redirect you to a malicious website.

 ## Conclusion